niels-vermeiren/chess-game/README.md

 As with so many people, the series 'The Queen's Gambit' peeked my interest in chess.
 In order to understand the game at a deeper level, I decided to create my own Chess game.
-I also wanted to learn how to code in Qt and C++, and potentially to develop a simple chess A.I.
+I also wanted to learn how to code in Qt and C++, and develop a simple chess A.I.

 ## Features